Litigation and Alternative Dispute Resolution

 A trial judge is also neutral, but you probably would not venture to represent yourself in court.
 Our determined attorneys know how to approach arbitration proceedings to display your case in the best light, and our knowledge is power for you to help ensure an outcome based upon the merits of your case.

-Don’t delay if you feel your dispute could benefit from the fast track of Litigation and Alternative Dispute Resolution Litigation and Dispute Resolution.
+Don't delay if you feel your dispute could benefit from the fast track of Litigation and Alternative Dispute Resolution Litigation and Dispute Resolution.
 Reach out to Hamilton Law, PLC to schedule a consultation at our Kalamazoo office.
+We are available for in-person appointments.
+We also offer virtual telephone consultations and appointments.
 Call 269-488-8394 or contact us online today.